Hiring now: Summer seasonal workers wanted

 "It could be just a summer job, or it could be a career path too," said Smith.

-"Last summer, surprisingly, it was bonkers…We did our biggest numbers yet," said Fischer, who owns Brew City Kayak.
+"Last summer, surprisingly, it was bonkers…We did our biggest numbers yet," said Fischer.

 Brew City Kayak

-Fischer is gearing up for another busy summer, feeling good about his roster having just filled his last open position.
+Fischer is gearing up for another busy summer, and is feeling good about his roster – having just filled his last open position.

 "We do have a lot of people who come back every year because it is really a fun job," Fischer said.

 A spokesman with Milwaukee Mayor Tom Barrett's office told FOX6 News they will announce information on the city's EARN & LEAN program next week.
-Launched in 2007, the program connects area youth with meaningful job experiences.
+Launched in 2007, the program connects area youth with meaningful job experiences – including at Milwaukee County Parks.

-And mark your calendars for June 5; the Wisconsin State Fair will host a job fair.
-Visit wistatefair.com/wsfp/event/state-fair-job-fair for information.
+Meantime, on Saturday, June 5; the Wisconsin State Fair will host a job fair.
+CLICK HERE for details.

+Wisconsin State Fair Park officials released the following statement on its hiring efforts:

+"A role at the Wisconsin State Fair is more than just working the best 11 days of Summer; it is creating lifelong memories for so many and we can’t do that without you.
+Wisconsin State Fair is excited to host a Job Fair on Saturday, June 5 at the Wisconsin State Fair Park Exposition Center.
+We are in search of hundreds of enthusiastic applicants for positions including ticket sellers, concert ushers, public safety officers, grounds crew and more."

 Advertisement